 - The term "including" prescribes content, contexts, or strategies that students must experience in their learning, without excluding other possibilities.
-For example, an indicator might say that students should gather evidence for the transfer of static electric charges, including charging by friction, charging by conduction, charging by induction, and electrostatic discharge.
-This means that, although other methods can be considered, it is mandatory to investigate the four types listed. - The term "such as" provides examples of possible broad categories of content, contexts, or strategies that teachers or students may choose, without excluding other possibilities.
-For example, an indicator might include the phrase "such as flannel, fur, wood, plastic, rubber, and metal" as examples of different methods of producing static electric charges.
+For example, an indicator might say that students should construct visual representations of the world distribution of water, and the distribution of water in Saskatchewan, including watersheds, lakes, rivers, streams, river systems, wetlands, ground water, saline lakes, and riparian areas.
+This means that, although other types of water could be considered, it is mandatory to represent the nine types listed. - The term "such as" provides examples of possible broad categories of content, contexts, or strategies that teachersor students may choose, without excluding other possibilities.
+For example, an indicator might include the phrase "such as pin-hole cameras, single lens reflex cameras, telescopes, microscopes, and periscopes" as examples of different optical devices that can be illustrated using geometric ray diagrams.
 This statement provides teachers and students with possible methods to consider, while not excluding other methods.

-Finally, the term "e.g.," offers specific examples of what a term, concept, or strategy might look like.
-For example, an indicator might include the phrase "e.g., eye colour, chin shape, ear lobes, and tongue rolling" to refer to the types of human traits that may be inherited from parents.
+• Finally, the term "e.g.," offers specific examples of what a term, concept, or strategy might look like.
+For example, an indicator might include the phrase "e.g., nutrition, exercise, smoking, drugs, and alcohol" to refer to the types of personal lifestyle choices that students might analyze with respect to the functions and efficiency of the human respiratory, circulatory, digestive, excretory, and nervous systems.